arnauoller/fabric-samples/logging-system/README.md

 # Check what I did here Gabriel
 * PROBLEM CheckContract: Check if requester has permission
-  * Was not working -->  as owner it appeared DigiBank but the actual owner was Admin@org1.example.com
+  * Was not working -->  as owner it appeared employee but the actual owner was Admin@org1.example.com
   * WHAT I DID
-    * Instead of putting as issuer DigiBank I put the username of the user creating the contract
+    * Instead of putting as issuer employee I put the username of the user creating the contract
     * I did the same with MagentoCorp
   * NOT AN OPTIMAL SOLUTION in a real world application (Maybe 2 admins from magentocorp have access)
     * But I think that for our system is enough